-- Train individuals to assist recovering students with improving self-confidence, social and life skills, managing their time and coping with college life.
+- Train individuals to help recovering students improve self-confidence, social and life skills, manage their time, and cope with college life.

-- Team with college departments and organizations that can help students in recovery with food, shelter and other basic needs as well as medical and psychological needs.
+- Team with college departments and organizations that can help students recover with food, shelter, and other basic needs and medical and psychological needs.

 Results of the Collegiate Recovery Survey suggests the following assets contribute significantly to sustaining student recovery programs: